ian-garrett/meetMe/README.md

 free times between all users.

 Once all users have submitted their free times, the meeting proposer can insert their key, which will display all mutual free times.
-It is then up to the proposer to contact and share these times with other users and agree on a meeting time.
+It is then up to the proposer to contact and share these times with other users and decide on a meeting time.

-<b>NOTE</b>Remove function and test suites in progress.
+<b>NOTE</b> This repo includes a test suite, called test.py.
+To user, install nosetests (pip install nosetests), then run "nosetests tests.py (I know that all it should take is "nosetests" but I could not get this working so please include the file name)

+# Future Work/Potential improvements
+-<b>Add error-handling for when users enter incorrect URL or key</b> (This should best done ASAP!
+Currently too busy with finals)
+-Add email functionality to automatically notify users of invitations and updates to the free times -Add a way for users to vote on times and display what the most popular meeting times are -Add a button for the proposer to confirm a meeting time, which will send an email to all users letting them know of the time and date
+-Improve interface to be more intuitive on mobile devices -Algorithm for getting free times from busy times currently runs in O(n), could potentially look into a new, more efficient method

+Please contact me with any other suggestions! igarrett@uoregon.edu